 Rationale (With supporting data): Compliance specifically with AB 1805 requires the District to inform the students of their right to access transfer-level coursework or credit ESL.
-This involves continually improving the visibility of the ESL Program through marketing, outreach, and collaborating with our counseling department, feeder high schools, and the Sequoia Adult Education Consortium.
+This involves continually improving the visibility of the ESL Program through marketing.

-In addition, continual radio announcement funding is needed to inform our community of our ESL pathways.
+Continual radio announcement funding is needed to inform our community of our ESL pathways.
 One 4-week radio announcement with La Ley cost \$2000.
 During this July-August radio campaign 50 new community members reported hearing the radio announcement air on La Ley.
 A total of 120 people attended our ESL Orientation Workshops during this radio campaign.
 Therefore, approximately 42% of the people interested in our ESL program learned about us from the radio announcement.
 The amount of new interest justifies continuing radio announcements at specific times throughout the academic year.